getsentry/sentry/docs/install/index.rst

 server.
 If you run into a situation where one of Sentry's requirements conflict with your own, or you simply need to ensure quality of service within your project, this is for you.

+.. note:: Currently the standalone Sentry server does run on Windows.

 The Built-in Server
 ~~~~~~~~~~~~~~~~~~~